 - Use Restaurant CRM.
 Leveraging your CRM software to get reviews is one of the benefits of modern restaurant tech.
-With reservation software that automatically maintains a guest database you can email your customers after they visit and encourage them to review their experience.
+With reservation software that automatically maintains a guest database, you can email your customers after they visit and encourage them to review their experience.

 - Consider your Wi-Fi policy.
-Some establishments don’t feel it is appropriate to encourage guests to use phones at the dinner table by providing free Wi-Fi but doing so could encourage diners to leave a review immediately while the dining experience is fresh in their mind.
+Some establishments don’t feel it is appropriate to encourage guests to use phones at the dinner table by providing free Wi-Fi but doing so could encourage diners to leave a review immediately while the dining experience is fresh in their minds.

 How to reply to poor reviews